dotnet/roslyn/docs/compilers/CSharp/Runtime Async Design.md

 TODO: Go over `IAsyncEnumerable` and confirm that the initial rewrite to a `Task`-based method produces code that can then be implemented with runtime async, rather than a full compiler state machine.

 TODO: Clarify with the debugger team where NOPs need to be inserted for debugging/ENC scenarios.
+    We will likely need to insert AwaitYieldPoint and AwaitResumePoints for the scenarios where we emit calls to `RuntimeHelpers` async helpers, but can we avoid them for calls in runtime async form?

 ### Example transformations